 (By the way, yes, that’s my wallet.
 I’ve had my faithful friend for six years and I don’t plan on getting rid of him anytime soon.
-After all, I think a nice old wallet is like a comfy pair of slippers.
-I bet a lot of men would agree with me.
-I’m babbling again.)
+After all, it’s as comfy as an old pair of slippers.).

 2. As a Clever Way to Smuggle Cheap Snacks

-A reader named Katie at Aunt Dinah’s Duct Tape Diner noted she saved money every time she went to the movies by wearing baggy clothes and then duct taping snacks including “soda, candy and large bags of Cheetos” around her ankles, stomach, and other, um, places.
+A reader named Katie at Aunt Dinah’s Duct Tape Diner noted she saved money every time she went to the movies by wearing baggy clothes and then duct taping “soda, candy and large bags of Cheetos” around her ankles, stomach, and other, um, places.
 As an added bonus, Katie noted that it “also makes for hairless ankles once the tape is removed!”
 Yee haw!
 I wouldn’t recommend trying this same money-saving trick at the airport though.
-Er, unless you’re the type that really enjoys surprise body cavity checks.
+(Er, unless you’re the type that really enjoys surprise body cavity checks.)

 3. As a Money-Saving Green Insecticide